Lartos-repo/Leaderboard/README.md

 # WELCOME
 ### people who cant find anything usefull on the internet

 So I am trying to figure out how to build a Twitch extension, however I have pretty much no web-programming experience.
+I wanted the extension to be a Bits-leaderboard or some kind of cool little thing.
+I don't want to spend an money and I want the extension being able to get installed by every streamer.
+You will see how this went as I update this post.

 Things I know:
 							* Java
               * some JavaScript